Application for admission to the Yale Graduate School of Arts and Sciences for all degree and non-degree programs is an online process only.

 - Please note that all applications are reviewed online so hard copy materials cannot be accommodated.
 Do not mail any materials to the Office of Graduate Admissions or to your designated program.
 Such materials, if received, are discarded.

-A number of programs and departments at the Graduate School offer specific fields of study that you can select, however, not all of them require you to choose one when you submit your application.
+Some programs and departments at the Graduate School offer specific fields of study, however, not all of them require you to choose one when you submit your application.

 If you are applying to a program that does not require subfields, you may wish to indicate your interest in a specific field of study in your personal statement.